Quasi-Round MOTSs and Stability of the Schwarzschild Null Penrose Inequality

-From assumption (20) we will be able to make sense of the notion of total mass for $\Omega_\lambda$.
+From assumptions (\ref{e18}-\ref{e21}) we will be able to make sense of the notion of total mass for $\Omega_\lambda$.
 In order to do so we need the following known result which, to the author's understanding, is due to S. Alexakis \cite{A}.
-We provide a proof for completeness and context regarding later results. \begin{proposition} ({\cite{A}}, Lemma 4.1) For sufficiently small $\epsilon$ we find a function $\theta=O^\lambda_4(1)$, and transverse 2-tensors $\bar\gamma,\hat{\ubar\chi}=O^\lambda_4(1)$ on $\Omega_\lambda$ such that
+We provide a proof for completeness and context regarding later results. \begin{proposition} ({\cite{A}}, Lemma 4.1) For sufficiently small $\epsilon$ there exists a function $\theta=O^\lambda_4(1)$, and transverse 2-tensors $\bar\gamma,\hat{\ubar\chi}=O^\lambda_4(1)$ on $\Omega_\lambda$ such that